-Lincoln Memorial University seeks highly qualified and motivated individuals for admission to the Master of Business Administration degree program.
-As part of admission requirements, students must submit the online application for admission, application essays, the \$50 application fee, a current resume, official transcripts of all undergraduate and graduate course work from accredited institutions, and three (3) reference letters from professionals in the field who are familiar with their work and ability and can, therefore, evaluate potential for success in the graduate program.
+Applicants must submit the online application for admission, application essays, the \$50 application fee, a current resume, official transcripts showing the completion of an accredited bachelor's degree with a 2.75 GPA, official transcripts of all other undergraduate and graduate course work from accredited institutions, and three (3) reference letters from professionals in the field who are familiar with their work and ability and can, therefore, evaluate potential for success in the graduate program.

-International students must have a minimum score of 70 on the Test of English as a Foreign Language (TOEFL) or a 6 on the IELTS exam.
+International students must have a minimum score of 70 on the Test of English as a Foreign Language (TOEFL) or a six (6) on the IELTS exam.
 In cases where a foreign student is otherwise qualified for admission to the program, but his/her TOEFL score indicates the need for additional English language instruction, he/she might be admitted conditionally to the program pending satisfactory completion of the necessary courses.